 Bucket Filler Anchor Chart

 After reading the story, we move into some class discussion.
-I ask my students the question, “What are some positive choices we can make this year?”
+I ask my students the question, “What are some ways we can fill our own and one another's buckets this year?”
 Then I instruct them to “turn and teach”.
-At that point the kids turn and face their turn and teach partner and they take turns telling their partner ideas for positive choices.
+At that point, the kids turn and face a partner.
+They take turns telling their partner ideas for bucket-filling choices.
 After approximately 1-2 minutes, we return to our whole group conversation and the students share some of their ideas aloud.
-At that point I add their ideas to the anchor chart you can see below.
+We then work together to begin creating an anchor chart.

 Here’s where the fun begins.
 The kids now understand some of your classroom expectations and the behaviors and actions they should strive towards.
 They also understand the importance of using words to fill their classmates’ buckets.
 Now they get to put this all to action.

+Use Brag Tags!
 At the beginning of the week, each student gets the name of somebody in their class.
 It is their responsibility to look for something positive from that student.
-It can be something that was written on the anchor chart that is displayed on your wall or something different.
+It can be something written on yout anchor chart or something different.
 On the final day of the week, the students create their bucket filler tag.
-This is a fun and rewarding experience for your students.
-They choose the tag that matches the compliment.
-They can use pencil, markers, or crayons to get creative.
+They'll choose the tag that matches the compliment.
+They can use pencils, markers, or crayons to get creative.
 Then they deliver their tag to the student.
-Give them about 5 minutes to share with each other about why they chose to compliment them on that specific behavior.
-At that point, the students put their tags on a necklace, binder ring, library pocket, take home folder, brag tag book, or even in their pencil box.
+Give them about 5 minutes to share with each other why they chose to compliment them on that specific behavior.
+At that point, the students put their tags on a necklace, binder ring, library pocket, take-home folder, brag tag book, or even in their pencil box.

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.